Art Cart: Light Your Fire

 Storytime: Happy Birthday, Hirshhorn!

 Celebrate World Architecture Day and the Hirshhorn’s birthday by exploring our building!
-Join us and Hirshhorn’s very own architecture expert Deane Madsen for a close-look of the Hirshhorn Plaza and read-aloud of Iggy Peck Architect by Andrea Beaty.
+Join us for an explanation of the Hirshhorn’s architecture and a read-aloud of Iggy Peck Architect by Andrea Beaty.
 Then, investigate the Hirshhorn building through hands-on construction activities and play.

 Meet in the Museum Lobby.